 The TMA Operator Level 2 Online Training Course is an appropriate next step training for anyone who has completed and passed Level 1.
 It is also of great benefit to any related monitoring personnel that have experience in that discipline.
 When life-safety and property are at risk, accountability is very important.
 This course will help operators understand why their role is so important, how they can contribute, and why processes and procedures are in place.
 With technology as a powerful driver, operators will also experience a review of how advancements have impacted monitoring capabilities through faster telecommunications, better video and audio quality, PERS devices and the impact of artificial intelligence.

-The course typically takes between 4-6 hours to complete all of the modules, depending on the student’s knowledge levels.
+The course typically takes about 6 hours to complete all of the modules, depending on the student’s knowledge levels.
 At the completion of the course, students take a final exam.
 A grade of 85% or higher is passing.

 Why take Level 2?